 At most workplaces, you can have your retirement savings pulled from your paycheck before it ever hits your account.
 Most places also offer an employee matching program that contributes dollar for dollar what you put in to a certain percentage (usually between 4% and 6%).
 Make sure you are maxing out your employee match.
 People who save significantly for retirement in their 20s have two to three times the nest egg of peers who wait until their 30s, and 5 to 7 times more than people who wait til their 40s.
 Put that money away now – you’ll be happy that you did later on.

 Don’t just swipe your debit or credit card and figure out how to pay for everything later on.
 Create a budget and then stick with it.
-Just as you’d need to know your poker bankroll before sitting at the table, you should know exactly what you plan to spend before you head to a store, on vacation, or out to dinner.
+You should know exactly what you plan to spend before you head to a store, on vacation, or out to dinner.
 If you spend a little more than you planned, figure out where to save other places and work harder the next time to stay within your spending limits.